Frequently asked questions for currently enrolled students have been organized into subtopics. Click on a question to reveal the answer.

 If we already have an approved advisory committee form (required only for doctoral and thesis-writing master’s degrees) and a program of study form (required for all degrees) on file, it is not necessary to submit these forms again.
 If revisions are to be made to these forms, you would submit a recommended change in program of study form and another advisory committee form with “revised” checked at the top of the form.
 If no changes are needed, do not submit these forms again.

 It is recommended that students keep copies of all forms submitted and note the date of submission to the Graduate School.
 All documents must be submitted by the deadline for the semester that graduation is anticipated.
-If you are not sure you or your department has submitted a required form, email firstname.lastname@example.org with your full name and the last four digits of your social security number (ID number if you do not have a social security number).
+If you are not sure you or your department has submitted a required form, email firstname.lastname@example.org with your full name and 81X number.

 Prior to your graduation semester, you can change your graduation date in ATHENA.
 If you need to change to a later graduation date during the semester you were scheduled to graduate, submit the Graduation Change Form (this form must be printed and submitted in hard copy).

-Formal Graduate School commencement ceremonies are held in May, August, and December.
-The May ceremony is held at 10:00 am in Stegeman Coliseum, the August ceremony (graduate and undergraduate combined) is held at 9:30 am in Stegeman Coliseum, and the December ceremony is held at 2:30 pm in Stegeman Coliseum.
+Formal Graduate School commencement ceremonies are held in May and December.
+The May ceremony is held at 10:00 am in Stegeman Coliseum, and the December ceremony is held at 2:30 pm in Stegeman Coliseum.
 We request that you report to the coliseum at least an hour prior to the start of the ceremony for assembly of the procession.
 Tickets are not needed for family members and guests.
 You may order your graduation gown, hood, cap & tassel by visiting the UGA bookstore.
 Full commencement details include instructions and a map of the coliseum and assembly area.